Link-F/Image-Steganography/README.md

-# Image-Steganography
-Hide a string inside the bit-planes of an image.

 <h1>Background</h1>
 <p>With this tool images can be marked with a string.
 This can be useful in various applications.</p>
 <p>For example:</p>